The TL;DR

 OpenAI’s Agent Builder allows organizations to create AI agents that plan tasks, use tools, and execute structured workflows.
 While it defines the logic and decision-making steps for these agents, it does not automatically connect to external systems.
 Each API or business system still requires separate setup, authentication, and maintenance.
 As more tools are added, the effort grows.
 This procedure makes enterprise-scale automation more complex.

-MCP360 simplifies this process by providing unified gateway that connects AI agents to external tools.
+MCP360 simplifies this process by providing a unified gateway that connects AI agents to external tools.
 With one integration, agents gain access to a broad range of capabilities through a consistent interface.
 This reduces setup and maintenance for each individual system.

 This lets Agent Builder focus on orchestrating workflows while MCP360 handles the connections agents need to operate effectively.
 In this blog, we’ll explore how Agent Builder and MCP360 streamline integrations.
 They enable AI agents to play a more active role in enterprise operations.